gwatts/ssh-agent-switcher/README.md

 a valid socket every time it receives a request and forwards the request to the real forwarded agent.

+Additionally, when starting the agent you can also explicitly list paths to preferred local agents (such as the one provided by [1Password's ssh agent](https://developer.1password.com/docs/ssh/agent/) which will be used if a local user is detected as active based on keyboard/mouse activity.

 ## Installation

 ssh-agent-switcher is written in Go and has no dependencies.
 You can build it